vominhtri231/Notes/Database/Oracle/Architecture/Data_structure.md

 Data in a block is saved with space between them.
 You could use PCTFREE/PCTUSE to specify the space size.
 The more space means higher performance when editing a row but more spatial cost and vice versa.

-## Extent
+### Extent

-## Segment
+### Segment

-There are 4 types of segments: Data, Index, Undo and Temporary.
-Temporary segment provides temporary work area.
+There are 4 types of segments: Data, Index, Undo (Rollback) and Temporary.

+- Temporary segments provide temporary work area.
+- Undo and Rollback segments are quite the same.
+If Oracle creates and manages them via Auto Undo Management (AUM), they are call Undo segments, or else Rollback segments

-## Tablespace
+### Tablespace

 Used to group all related data in one container.
 There are 2 types of tablespace: